-Barnard’s 126th Commencement will take place on Wednesday, May 16, 2018, at 4:00 p.m., at Radio City Music Hall.
-Before the ceremony, the Class of 2018 will gather on campus for a celebratory reception with friends, family, and faculty.
-Bus transportation to Radio City Music Hall will be provided for all graduates, departing from Barnard at 2:30 p.m.
+Barnard’s 128th Commencement will take place on Monday, May 18, 2020, at 4:00 p.m., at Radio City Music Hall.
+Before the ceremony, the Class of 2020 will gather on campus for celebratory receptions with friends, family, and faculty.
+Bus transportation to Radio City Music Hall will be provided for all graduates, departing from Barnard at 2:15 p.m.

-The University Commencement will also take place on the morning of Wednesday, May 16.
+The Columbia University Commencement will take place on the morning of Wednesday, May 20, 2020.
 More information and updates about both Commencement ceremonies will be posted over the next several weeks at www.barnard.edu/commencement.

 Sian Leah Beilock